Thanks for taking your time to read our reviews on the best laser level UK that are currently available on the United Kingdom marketplace.

 - 20 hours battery life with continuous use.

 I loved this unit.
-It's very affordable compared to the Bosch model and it has everything i need for a bit of DIY around the house.
+It's very affordable compared to the Bosch model, is still a rotary laser, and it has everything I need for any DIY project around the house.
 That's really what it is built for and is ideal for occassional use when you need a level.
 It works perfectly and will make any job just that bit easier.
 If you have a big building project or are intending to use a level every day then spend the extra money and get the Bosch.
 It will be worth it.

 94% customer satisfaction from over 100+ reviews ( this is a pretty new model )